 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Simvastatin 10 mg/20 mg/40 mg/80 mg Tablets; Aurobindo Pharma - Milpharm Ltd, The electronic Medicines Compendium.
-Dated March 2012.
+Manufacturer's PIL, Simvastatin 10 mg, 20 mg, 40 mg and 80 mg Tablets; Aurobindo Pharma - Milpharm Ltd, The electronic Medicines Compendium.
+Dated October 2020.